Ayurvedic Detox: A Gentle, Body-Type Cleanse Guide

 Method:

-- Rinse rice and dal together until water runs clear
+- Rinse rice and dal together until the water runs clear

-- Heat ghee in a pot, add cumin seeds until they crackle
+- Heat ghee in a pot, add cumin seeds, wait for them to crackle

-- Add remaining spices and stir for 30 seconds
+- Add the remaining spices, stir for 30 seconds

-- Bring to a boil, then simmer covered for 30-40 minutes until soft and porridge-like
+- Boil, then simmer covered for 30 to 40 minutes until soft and porridge-like

 - Garnish with fresh coriander